jkorb/logicalmethods.ai/content/textbook/probability/index.md

 It turns out, as a matter of mathematical fact, that _every_ probability function $Pr$ can be expressed in this way.
-We shall not look into the proof of this, but rather how to use this fact as convenient method for specifying probabilities.
+We shall not look into the proof of this, but rather how to use this fact as a convenient method for specifying probabilities.

 The point is that it's much easier to specify a weight for each valuation than